-Creating a Story - the Pixar Way
+Creating a Story - Following Pixar's Process

 A step-by-step course to character animation with After Effects

 Follow the Pixar process

 Learn from the world's best storytellers at Pixar Animation Studios

 Submit your work and receive feedback every week.

 30 day money back guarantee

 A 40-hour online experience that takes you behind the scenes at Pixar and introduces you to world-class storytellers.

 Learn from the best

 Follow the Pixar process to create your own story reel, a rough draft of an animated film using drawings edited together in a sequence.